eWert-Online/OSnap/README.md

 # OSnap

+:warning: **This library is currently in an alpha phase.
+There may be breaking changes and unexpected errors!** :warning:

 OSnap is a snapshot testing tool, which uses Chrome to take screenshots and compares them with a base image taken previously.

 If both images are equal, the test passes.